 funded opportunities

-There are no funded opportunities in the lab at this time.
+No funded opportunities are present at this time.

 graduate students

-Prospective graduate students can be accepted through the Department of Biology (MS, PhD) and EEB graduate program (PhD).
+Prospective graduate students can be accepted into the School of Biological Sciences (MS, PhD) and EEB graduate program (PhD).
 Work in the lab mostly focuses on bats and birds, but students should be primarily driven by questions and an interest in integrating some combination of field, computational, and molecular approaches.
 Graduate students should be keen to establish independent lines of research and will have the opportunity to build skills in pathogen discovery, immunology, epidemiological modeling, machine learning, and meta-analysis.
-To get an idea of different research directions in our group, see several key publications in Ecology Letters, Journal of Animal Ecology, Molecular Ecology, Proceedings B, Lancet Microbe, and Frontiers in Virology.
+To get an idea of different research directions in our group, see some core lab publications in Ecology Letters, Journal of Animal Ecology, Proceedings B, Lancet Microbe, One Health, and Frontiers in Immunology.

 When specific funded opportunities to join the lab are not advertised above, prospective students should send an email to danbeck@ou.edu outlining their research experiences, interests, and possible topics of graduate study with their CV.
 Providing sufficient detail about possible questions you would like to ask for a MS or PhD is important, as it gives a good sense of how you think about science.
 The University of Oklahoma annual deadline is December 1st for students starting in August, so please get in touch well in advance.
 Students are encouraged to consider writing a fellowship (e.g., NSF GRFP or the Ford Foundation) to help develop their interests and maximize their independence.
 Otherwise, incoming graduate students can be supported by graduate teaching assistantships, though our group actively pursues state and federal grant opportunities to provide graduate research assistantships when possible.

-The Department of Biology at the University of Oklahoma has strong expertise in biogeography, animal behavior, aeroecology, and phylogenomics, and several collaborative opportunities exist with the Sam Noble Oklahoma Museum of Natural History and Oklahoma Biological Survey.
-Students will have access to resources for molecular biology and genomics, stable isotope analyses, and supercomputing, alongside established field sites for bat and bird research in Oklahoma, Texas, and Belize.
-We also collaborate with researchers throughout North America, Central and South America, Europe, and Australia.
+The School of Biological Sciences at the University of Oklahoma has strong expertise in biogeography, animal behavior, and aeroecology.
+Students will have access to infrastructure including but not limited to molecular biology, proteomics, and supercomputing, alongside established field sites for wild bat and bird research in Oklahoma, Texas, Belize, and Panama.
+We also regularly collaborate with teams across the Americas and Europe and in Kenya and Australia.

 When specific funded opportunities to join the lab are not advertised above, prospective students should send an email to danbeck@ou.edu outlining their research experiences, interests, and possible topics of graduate study with their CV.
 Providing sufficient detail about possible questions you would like to ask for a MS or PhD is important, as it gives a good sense of how you think about science.
 The University of Oklahoma annual deadline is December 1st for students starting in August, so please get in touch well in advance.
 Students are encouraged to consider writing a fellowship (e.g., NSF GRFP or the Ford Foundation) to help develop their interests and maximize their independence.
 Otherwise, incoming graduate students can be supported by graduate teaching assistantships, though our group actively pursues state and federal grant opportunities to provide graduate research assistantships when possible.

-The Department of Biology at the University of Oklahoma has strong expertise in biogeography, animal behavior, aeroecology, and phylogenomics, and several collaborative opportunities exist with the Sam Noble Oklahoma Museum of Natural History and Oklahoma Biological Survey.
-Students will have access to resources for molecular biology and genomics, stable isotope analyses, and supercomputing, alongside established field sites for bat and bird research in Oklahoma, Texas, and Belize.
-We also collaborate with researchers throughout North America, Central and South America, Europe, and Australia.
+The School of Biological Sciences at the University of Oklahoma has strong expertise in biogeography, animal behavior, and aeroecology.
+Students will have access to infrastructure including but not limited to molecular biology, proteomics, and supercomputing, alongside established field sites for wild bat and bird research in Oklahoma, Texas, Belize, and Panama.
+We also regularly collaborate with teams across the Americas and Europe and in Kenya and Australia.

 postdoctoral researchers